Edward Barton Southerden: Business life

 Southerden spent 1849 in Brisbane and then moved to Ipswich where he was a sheep farmer.
 He then worked for H.M.
 Reeve's drapery business in Ipswich.
 In December 1853, he joined his brother Samuel Southerden in a drapery partnership in Brisbane Street, Ipswich.
 Their partnership was dissolved in March 1854.
-From there, he moved to Sydney where he worked for the retail firm of David Jones & Co.
+From there, he moved to Sydney where he worked for retail firm David Jones.
 He had returned to Brisbane in July 1854, purchasing the business where he had previously been employed and in January 1855 had established E. B. Southerden, Drapery Stores on Queen Street; the signage of the business appears in old Brisbane photos.
 The business was successful and he retired in 1864.

 Public life

 In 1875, Southerden served on the Brisbane Municipal Council.

 In 1879, Southerden advocated for Sandgate, a beachside area north of Brisbane, to be proclaimed a town.
 In May 1880, the municipality had been established and Southerden was one of the first council elected.
 At the council's first meeting in June 1880, he was unanimously elected as the first mayor of the Town of Sandgate in June 1880.
 Southerden was active in lobbying the Queensland Government for the construction of the Sandgate railway line from Brisbane, which was completed in 1882.

 Southerden was a Justice of the Peace for 35 years and served as the returning officer for the electoral district of Nundah for 17 years.
-He was trustee of the Bald Hills cemetery at Sandgate for 25 years and was for many years a trustee of the Sandgate School of Arts.
+He was trustee of the Bald Hills Cemetery at Sandgate for 25 years and was for many years a trustee of the Sandgate School of Arts.